-The Vast Number of Options and Settings
+The Vast Number of Settings and Options

 Easy Duplication of Elements

-As well as being able to save your layouts for reuse on any other site running Divi, you can also duplicate their elements.
+As well as being able to save your layouts for reuse on any other site using the Divi theme or the Divi Builder plugin, you can also duplicate the elements you’ve created for your layouts.
 Simply clicking on the clone icon makes a copy of that element that you can then modify, saving time and effort.

-It Really Does Work with any WordPress Theme
+It Really Does Work with Any WordPress Theme

-Who is the Divi Builder Plugin For?
+Who Is the Divi Builder Plugin For?

 Divi Builder Pricing Options

-To get access to the Divi Builder plugin, you must join the Elegant Themes club: this is no bad thing, as there are plenty of benefits, and prices start from just $89 per year.
-As well as the Divi Builder plugin, you also get access to five other plugins, including powerful email opt-in form builder tool Bloom, and fully featured social media sharing plugin Monarch.
+To get access to the Divi Builder plugin, you must join the Elegant Themes club.
+This is no bad thing, as there are plenty of benefits, and prices start from just $89 per year.
+As well as the Divi Builder plugin, you also get access to five other plugins, including powerful email opt-in form builder tool Bloom and fully featured social media sharing plugin Monarch.